Heavens Peak

 Heavens Peak (8991 ft) is located in the Livingston Range, Glacier National Park in the U.S. state of Montana.
 Heavens Peak is a little more than 1 mi north of McPartland Mountain.
 The mountain's descriptive name first appeared on a map prepared by Lt.
-George P. Ahern, from 1888-1890 reconnaissance maps prepared by him.
+George P. Ahern, from 1888 to 1890 reconnaissance maps prepared by him.
 This geographical feature's name was officially adopted in 1929 by the United States Board on Geographic Names.

 Geology

 Like other mountains in Glacier National Park, the peak is composed of sedimentary rock laid down during the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was initially uplifted beginning 170 million years ago when the Lewis Overthrust fault pushed an enormous slab of precambrian rocks 3 mi thick, 50 mi wide and 160 mi long over younger rock of the cretaceous period.